skip to content

 More detailed information:

-• Create a relationship between your dataset record and related grants by using the ‘Relationships’ section to linking to a funding source.
+• Create a relationship between your deposit record and related grants by using the ‘Relationships’ section to linking to a funding source.
 Those already attributed to you will be listed for you to select from or you can search for a grant by title or code.

 • You can acknowledge additional sources in the Elements form under ‘Sponsorship and other sources of funding’.